-Global Financial Integrity (GFI) is a non-profit, Washington, DC-based research and advisory organization, which produces high-caliber analyses of illicit financial flows, advises developing country governments on effective policy solutions, and promotes pragmatic transparency measures in the international financial system as a means to global development and security.
+Global Financial Integrity (GFI) is a Washington, DC-based think tank, producing high-caliber analyses of illicit financial flows, advising developing country governments on effective policy solutions, and promoting pragmatic transparency measures in the international financial system as a means to global development and security.

 Every year, roughly $1 trillion flows illegally out of developing and emerging economies due to crime, corruption, and tax evasion—more than these countries receive in foreign direct investment and foreign aid combined.
 Many developing countries have failed to grow past the point where foreign aid is no longer necessary.
 For years, development economists were puzzled by the lack of growth in developing economies despite large inflows of aid.

 In 2005, Raymond Baker, an international entrepreneur-turned-scholar, argued in his book, Capitalism’s Achilles Heel: Dirty Money and How to Renew the Free-Market System, that illicit financial outflows—facilitated by secrecy in the global financial system—are bleeding developing countries dry.

 Leading the Way

-Since then, GFI has been a leader in the policy debate around illicit financial flows, and in particular, trade-related illicit financial flows.
+Since then, GFI has been a leader in the policy debate surrounding illicit financial flows, and in particular, trade-related illicit financial flows.
 Our work is routinely cited at the highest levels: by international institutions such as the United Nations, the OECD and the African Development Bank, and the United Nations, and by international figures such as former U.S. Secretary of State Hillary Clinton, former South African President Thabo Mbeki and former UN Secretary General Kofi Annan.

 GFI is committed to constructively engaging with policymakers worldwide to develop effective, pragmatic policy solutions to address illicit financial flows.
 We take pride in basing our analysis on the highest quality research and expertise.